October 2025 Bulletin

 The following Yahrzeits will be honored at CEI:

-October 4: *Lena Bayer, *Lottie R. Berk, Alexander Bluestone, *Berl Brill, *Esther Charapp, *Samuel Felder, *Zev Wolf Felder, *Zalman Flamm, *Ernest Friedlander, *Rose J. Harris, Malka Kaufer, *Hannah Kuhl, *Philip Levinson, *Jack H. Millstein, Sr., *Minnie Reisberg, *Eli J. Rose, *Samuel H. Roth, *Ida Shofnosky and *Samuel J. Wise.
+October 3: *Harvey Arnold Bayer, Alexander Bluestone, *Berl Brill, *Esther Charapp, *Samuel Felder, *Zev Wolf Felder, Celia Glantz Feryus, *Zalman Flamm, *Ernest Friedlander, Ruth Glantz, Yetta Rachel Glenn, *Rose J. Harris, *Hannah Kuhl, *Philip Levinson, *Jack H. Millstein, Sr., Anna Minushkin, Barney Moldovan, *Eli J. Rose, *Samuel H. Roth, *David Schneider, *Ida Shofnosky, *Samuel J. Wise and George Ziff.

-October 11: Jacob Ainbender, *Harvey Arnold Bayer, Ronald Byster, *Lucy A. Caplan, *Zundel Donshefsky, *Dora Ekstein, Celia Glantz Feryus, Yetta Rachel Glenn, Judy Goldstein, *Sidney A. Kaufmann, Marcus Last, *Wolf Asher Mace, Lynn Manuel, Anna Minushkin, *Sadie Moldovan, *Eva Shapiro, *Isaac Shofnosky, *David Sine, *Sally Stein and John Trotter.
+October 10: Jacob Ainbender, Neal J. Buckstein, Ronald Byster, *Lucy A. Caplan, *Bernard Cohen, *Zundel Donshefsky, *Dora Ekstein, Judy Goldstein, *Sidney A. Kaufmann, *Wolf Asher Mace, Lynn Manuel, *Sadie Moldovan, *Eva Shapiro, *David Sine, *Sally Stein and John Trotter.

-October 18: *Israel L. Berezofsky, *Dr. Benjamin D. Berkowitz, Anne Bernstein, *Alexander H. Cohen, *Simon Cohen, *Anna Daniels, *Rachel L. Davis, *Geraldine S. Drexler, *Benjamin Feinberg, *A.H.
-Felder, *Simon Friedlander, *Leah W. Gold, *Rabbi Henry Goody, Walter Jacobowitz, *Alexander F. Kaufman, Nick Lalli, *Morris Hirsh Levine, Jack Moldovan, *Morris Sandson, *Pearl Schindowich, *Morris Schwartz, *Albert Solomon, *Essak Weiner, *Abe Wolinsky and Harry Ziff.
+October 17: Hilda Baer, *Israel L. Berezofsky, *Dr. Benjamin D. Berkowitz, *Simon Cohen, *Anna Daniels, *Rachel L. Davis, *Geraldine S. Drexler, *Benjamin Feinberg, *Simon Friedlander, *Leah W. Gold, Walter Jacobowitz, Malka Kaufer, *Alexander F. Kaufman, Catherine E. Keating, Nick Lalli, *Morris Hirsh Levine, Jack Moldovan, Benjamin Papernick, Harry Pripstein, *Pearl Schindowich, *Morris Schwartz, *Isaac Shofnosky, *Albert Solomon, *Essak Weiner, *Abe Wolinsky and Harry Ziff.

-Octctober 25: Phyllis Ackerman, Anna Adler, *Goodman Altman, *Jessie E. Cohen, *Max N. Cohen, *Arnold Gold, *Michelle Wendy Haupt, *Minnie Kahanowitz, Catherine E. Keating, *Ada Oppenheimer, *Lillian Pretter, *Samuel W. Rose, *Sophie Sandson, *Meyer VeShancey and Nancy VeShancey.
+October 24: Phyllis Ackerman, Anna Adler, *Goodman Altman, *Alexander H. Cohen, *Jessie E. Cohen, *Max N. Cohen, *A. H. Felder, *Arnold Gold, *Rabbi Henry Goody, *Michelle Wendy Haupt, *Minnie Kahanowitz, Mike Leifer, David Perman, *Lillian Pretter, *Samuel W. Rose, *Morris Sandson, *Sophie Sandson, *Meyer VeShancey and Nancy VeShancey.